psaux-it/nginx-fastcgi-cache-purge-and-preload/readme.txt

 For detailed steps and guidance, visit the [main development repository](https://github.com/psaux-it/nginx-fastcgi-cache-purge-and-preload), and refer to the FAQ or the plugin's Help tab.

+== Why NPP? ==

+🔧 **Ease of Setup**: Simple to implement once permissions are set correctly.
+No need for Nginx recompilation, making the setup straightforward.
+🔑 **Granularity**: Can be controlled at a file level.
+Offers flexibility in managing cache and other resources for better fine-tuning.
+🔒 **Security**: Greater security control by leveraging existing filesystem permissions.
+Ensures more precise access management compared to other methods.
+⚡ **Performance**: Direct deletion is faster in certain cases.
+Targets specific files, avoiding the need for Nginx processing.
+🔗 **Integration**: Works independently of Nginx, providing broader application across different cache systems.
+Can be adapted for various environments beyond just Nginx.
+🤖 **Automation**: Highly customizable with scripts for cache purging.
+Allows greater automation and flexibility for optimized workflow.

 == Features ==

 🚀**Purge All Nginx Cache**: Completely clear all cached data stored by Nginx.